JavaScript-NZ/Society-Documentation/Rules.md

 ### 16.0 Use of Money and Other Assets

-1. The Society may only Use Money and Other Assets if:
-  1. It is for a purpose of the Society;
-  2. It is not for the sole personal or individual benefit of any Member; and
-  3. That Use has been approved by either the Committee or by majority vote of the Society.
+1. The funds of the Society shall be held under the control of the officers of the committee.
+The Treasurer and Secretary shall have joint required signing rights, and operate the bank accounts, handle investments, and make payments as needed.

 ### 17.0 Joining Fees, Subscriptions and Levies